MaartendeRuyter/pipeline-telemetry/docs/usage.rst

 =====

 This package enables a standardized way to monitor the quality and/or performance of your datapipeline.
-Its main usecase is to enable easy collection and storage of telemetry information about the collection and storage of data in your data pipeline.
+The main usecase is to enable easy collection and storage of telemetry information about the collection and storage of data in your data pipeline.

 Telemetry data is collected and stored from within a single data collection and storage job.
-Each time this job is run a telemetry object will be created accoriding to your predefined settings.
-Within your pipeline logic you can then start to add telemetry data to this object.
+Each time this job is run a telemetry object will be created according to your predefined settings.
+Within your pipeline logic you can add telemetry data to this object.

 As each time the job runs a telemetry object will be created (and stored) you will be able to report on the quality of your pipeline jobs by just looking at